bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 In this section, we will:

 - Learn about the `useEffect` Hook
-- Review TypeScript generics
+- TODO: Review TypeScript generics?

 ### The `useEffect` Hook

 `useEffect` is a React Hook that lets you perform side effects in your functional components.
 It serves as a powerful tool to execute code in response to component renders or state changes.

-The `useEffect` Hook takes two arguments:
+Here is an example component with `useEffect`:

+@sourceref dependency-array-empty.tsx
+@highlight 1, 6-12, only

+Let’s break this example down by the two arguments that `useEffect` takes:

 #### Effect callback function